jefeish/why-what-how-to-document_presentation-demo/README.md

-# How, What and Why do we document our code
+# What Why and How do we document our code

 This Repository is a demo on the usage of [RevealJS](https://revealjs.com) for GitHub presentations.